wafibismail/exploring-csharp/games/MissionDemolitionPrototype/README.md

   - *lossyScale*: estimated scale in world coordinates
     - there is no *scale*

-Also in this project:
-- Organizing the Project pane.
+Organizing the Project pane.
 - See the how neat the main MissionDemolitionPrototype folder is compared to e.g. Boid, ApplePickerPrototype, etc.
 - The Project pane corresponds to:
   - the Assets folder on local storage, or
   - the main MissionDemolitionPrototype folder in this repository
 - Note the use of underscores and double underscore:
   - __Scripts
   - _Materials
   - _Prefabs
 - I commit only the scripts to keep this repository clean.

+Sleep Threshold
+- the amount of movement in a single physics engine frame that will cause a Rigidbody to continue to be simulated in the following frame.
+- if it goes lower than the threshold then the object "sleeps"
+- Adjust at *Edit&gt;Project Settings&gt;Physics*
+- E.g. 0.02 = 2cm

-# PAUSED AT 639 - MAKING WALLS AND SLABS
+# PAUSED AT PAGE 649 - ADDING MORE CASTLES